YoussefK-Ismail/toxic-content-classifier/TASK_EXPLANATION.md

 ```
 "Our solution uses two models:
 1. BLIP: If the user uploads an image, it generates a text description
-2. Fine-tuned DistilBERT: Analyzes the text and classifies it into 6 categories
+2. LSTM Neural Network: Analyzes the text and classifies it as toxic or non-toxic

+The LSTM was trained on 55 real examples with 100 epochs to learn
-Everything is saved in a CSV database so we can
+patterns of toxic and safe language.
+Everything is saved in a CSV
-track and analyze the results."
+database so we can track and analyze the results."
 ```

 ### 4. Demo (2 minutes)